The end-to-end design process for the FitFave mobile app

 A personalized and affordable app for fitness lovers to keep fit with their favorites (e.g athletes, trainers).

-I was the product manager and UI/UX designer in the lean start-up environment.
-I worked on the product from the discovery to the delivery stage, and supported the designs.
+I was the product manager using an iterative and experimental process.
+I also created wireframes and mockups to validate the idea early on with users.
 I also collaborated with another PM to make some decisions.

 RESEARCH